 Barnes's first visit to Britain was in March 1890.
 The purpose was to recruit help for the Liberia Mission which he had founded.
 Harry Clements, a young Christadelphian from Dudley in the west midlands, joined Barnes at Clay Ashland in Liberia, but quickly succumbed to fever.
 Barnes became a Liberian citizen, and was appointed surveyor-general of the republic.
 In September 1891 he again sailed for Britain to seek further funding for the mission.
 He left the mission in the hands of capable Liberians, and decided to settle in Britain.
 He visited many towns in England, Scotland, and Wales, lecturing on biblical topics to enthusiastic audiences numbering many hundreds.
 In Abergavenny, for example, in midwinter so many were unable to gain admittance to his indoor meetings that he was offered the open market to address the huge crowds.
 For some time he resided in Partick, in Glasgow, and assisted Thomas Nisbet, publisher of an independent theological journal, The Investigator, with articles and editing.
 This period of the early 1890s can be considered a high point in his spiritual development and influence.
 He propagated a Bible-centred Christianity: an egalitarian, non-racial, non-hierarchical, and non-violent vehicle for spiritual anastasis (upstanding, revival), as he termed it, for blacks, and indeed all people, worldwide.
 His views greatly matured during these years, and he never wavered from this passionately held conviction for the rest of his life.

 Rather than become involved in Scottish ecclesiastical disputes, Barnes took up residence at Gordon's Café in Norwich, where he again led evangelistic campaigns in the vicinity, especially in Great Yarmouth.
 Among his converts were Wilhelm and Eliza Fried, wealthy Jews from Hanover in Germany.
-More significantly, he met, converted, and in 1894 married Fraulein Fried, perhaps Wilhelm's twenty-one-year-old sister.
+More significantly, he met, converted, and much later married Therese Jungk (18671953), a friend of the Fried family.
 This led to a dramatic change of direction in his life.
 The whole family moved to Hanover, then to Hamburg, and Christadelphian congregations (Urchristengemeinde) were established in both cities, with converts among the Frieds' wealthy Jewish friends and neighbours.
 Thereafter support for the Liberia Mission was taken over by the German congregations.
 With assistance from the Frieds, he studied at the University of Leipzig.
 He appears to have been the first black student to do so.
-Following his first period at Leipzig, he and his wife moved with the Frieds to St Petersburg, Russia, where he practised land surveying.
+Following his first period at Leipzig, he and Therese moved with the Frieds to St Petersburg, Russia, where he practised land surveying.

 In November 1897 Barnes sailed from Hamburg to Venezuela.
 He became prospector and mining engineer at the El Callao gold mine (El Dorado), the world's most lucrative source of gold from Amerindian times until the end of the nineteenth century.
 The mine was jointly owned by his fellow Jamaican Jewish millionaire George Stiebel and the Corsican don of dons Antonio Liccioni.
 Barnes struck rich and the proceeds enabled him to live in comfort thereafter, although he never lived ostentatiously.
 While working at El Callao, in 1899 he was recruited as a surveyor for the British diplomatic team on the UKVenezuelan boundary dispute over Guiana.
 Although never politically agreed upon, the boundary Barnes surveyed remained the de facto border thereafter.